MarcoLeongDev/handsfree-stable-diffusion/README.md

 11. Why is the generated image black/dark image?
 - The plugin `nsfw-censor` replaces spicy content with black image.
 There are `false-positive` and `false-negative` but at least it helps the result to be more SFW, which is a good starting point of learning.
 Feel free to disable it in the plugin tab if other usage is needed

+12. I am not a big fan of Kitchen theme, can I disable it?
+- The kitchen theme plugin can be disabled in the plugin tab

+13. I can see this is minimum version, do you have a maximum version that you use?
+- Yes, I do a version with more models and plugins that I have collected through time.
+I am planning to open source it as well if people like to have it.
+But first of all let's try to improve this basic version of the template+script first

+14. I am using not using the region `us-east-1`, how do I find the right AMI for a region?
+- The quickest way is through the console: `EC2 console` -> Launch an instance -> `Application and OS Images (Amazon Machine Image)` panel -> `Amazon Machine Image (AMI)` dropdown menu -> search `pytorch` for search.
+The AMI id of `Deep Learning AMI GPU PyTorch 2.x.x` should be a right one

+15. Cloudformation errors out saying that AMI is not found?
+- This is because you are deploying in another region apart from `us-east-1`.
+If you need to check if G5 is available in the the region.
+Then following (14) in FAQ to find the right AMI id and replace the one in the templated

 # Can I get you a coffee?
 Of course, and thank you.